EHfive/einat-ebpf/docs/guide/use-case.md

 ### STUN-based port mapping with Natter

-[Natter](https://github.com/MikeWang000000/Natter) is a STUN-based port mapping daemon, you can use this tool to hold a external TCP/UDP port and forwarding the traffic to a specified target(e.g. a local TCP listening service).
+[Natter](https://github.com/MikeWang000000/Natter) is a STUN-based port mapping daemon, you can use this tool to hold an external TCP/UDP port and forwarding the traffic to a specified target(e.g. a local TCP listening service).

 Run Natter on device 1 with test forwarder.